graphicsdesk/everything/README.md

 * Easy conversion of Google Docs text to code
   * Retains archie format but converts paragraphs, styles, and links to HTML
+* Standard style template for interactive projects (like The Pudding starter for web pages)